Welcome to Seven Sisters Country Park

 The Park is managed by East Sussex County Council.
 For information about the South Downs and the South Downs National Park visit South Downs Online.

-For permission to film at the Country Park please call 0345 60 80 193 or email firstname.lastname@example.org
+For a permission application to film at Seven Sisters Country Park please email firstname.lastname@example.org

 If you require filming or photography to include the 'classic' view of the Seven Sisters then you will need to gain access to Seaford Head Nature Reserve How to see the Seven Sisters (JPEG Image) Please then contact Seaford Town Council directly on 01323 894870.